rveroneze/paper_rinclosecvc3/README.md

 # RIn-Close_CVC3

 Repository with the codes used in the experiments of the manuscript:
-- Veroneze, R., & Von Zuben, F. J. (In review).
-Scalability achievements for enumerative biclustering with online partitioning: case studies involving mixed-attribute datasets.
-Engineering Applications of Artificial Intelligence.
+- Veroneze, R., & Von Zuben, F. J. (2021).
+Scalability achievements for enumerative biclustering with online partitioning: Case studies involving mixed-attribute datasets.
+Engineering Applications of Artificial Intelligence, 100, 104147.

 Related reports:
 - Veroneze, R., & Von Zuben, F. J. (2020).
 New advances in enumerative biclustering algorithms with online partitioning. arXiv preprint arXiv:2003.04726.